ayaka14732/tpu-starter/README.md

 ### 1.4.
 How do I get access to TPU?

 You can create TPU instances on [Google Cloud Platform](https://cloud.google.com/tpu).
-For more information on setting up TPU, please see below.
+For more information on setting up TPU, see below.

 You can also use [Google Colab](https://colab.research.google.com/), but I don't recommend this way.
 Moreover, if you get free access to TPU from the [TRC program](https://sites.research.google/trc/about/), you will be using Google Cloud Platform, not Google Colab.